 Meetings of the Financial Stability Committee shall be deemed to have a quorum if five of its seven members are in attendance.
-Decisions by the Financial Stability Committee shall be taken by a simple majority of votes; in the case of a tie, the Chairman shall cast the deciding vote.
+Decisions by the Financial Stability Committee shall be taken by a simple majority of votes; in the case of a tie, the Chair shall cast the deciding vote.

 The Financial Stability Committee shall meet at least four times a year.
-In addition, the Financial Stability Committee may meet if its Chairman or three members of the Committee so request.
-The Financial Stability Committee shall adopt rules of procedure concerning the preparation of, rationale for, and presentation of its decisions.
-The Financial Stability Committee shall maintain a record of minutes of its meetings.
+In addition, the Financial Stability Committee may meet if its chairperson or three of its members so request.
+The Financial Stability Committee shall adopt rules of procedure that include provisions on the preparation of, rationale for, and presentation of its decisions.
+The Financial Stability Committee shall maintain a record of minutes for its meetings.
 The Financial Stability Committee's decisions on the application of financial stability policy instruments shall be published and an account given of the rationale for the decisions, together with an assessment of the situation, and minutes on the topic shall be published unless such publication can be expected to have an adverse impact on financial stability.
-Minutes and data prepared for or handled by the Financial Stability Committee are exempt from the provisions of the Access to Information Act and the Administrative Procedures Act concerning access to information.
+Minutes and data prepared for or handled by the Committee are exempt from the provisions of the Access to Information Act and the Administrative Procedures Act concerning access to information.

 The Financial Stability Committee shall report to Parliament on its work once a year.
-The contents of the report shall be discussed in the Parliamentary committee of the Speaker's choosing.
+The report shall be discussed in the Parliamentary committee of the Speaker's choosing.

-CHAPTER V Financial Supervision Committee
+Chapter V Financial Supervision Committee